(Updated: September 18, 2025):

 Why it hurts you: Discounts train clients to wait for sales and question your original pricing.
 You're literally teaching them your work isn't worth what you first said.

 The fix: Have one set of prices you believe in.
 If someone truly can't afford you, offer a smaller scope instead of a discount.
-“I understand budget is tight.
+“I understand the budget is tight.
 Instead of the full brand suite, we could start with just logo and essentials for $X.” You maintain your value while meeting them where they are.

 Mistake #6: The Apology Pricing – Acting Embarrassed About Your Rates